How to Fight an IEP Service Denial Without an Attorney in North Carolina

 Step 2: Send Legally Cited Follow-Up Letters

-Once you have the DEC 5 (or documented that the district refused to provide one — which is itself a violation), the next step is formal written correspondence that cites the specific NC 1500 policy sections relevant to your dispute.
+Once you have the DEC 5 (or documented that a required notice was not provided), the next step is formal written correspondence that cites the specific NC 1500 policy sections relevant to your dispute.

 For evaluation refusals (MTSS delay): If the school told you your child needs to finish MTSS interventions before they'll evaluate, cite IDEA § 1412(a)(3) and NC policy explicitly stating that RTI/MTSS cannot be used to delay or deny a parent-initiated evaluation.
 Request the DEC 2 (consent to evaluate) form and reference the 90-calendar-day timeline that starts from the written referral.

-For service delivery failures: If the IEP specifies services that aren't being provided (e.g., the speech therapist left and hasn't been replaced), document the missed service minutes by week and request compensatory education under NC 1500-2.9.
-Compensatory education means make-up services for instruction your child was legally owed but didn't receive.
+For service delivery failures: If the IEP specifies services that aren't being provided (e.g., the speech therapist left and hasn't been replaced), document the missed service minutes by week and request compensatory education under IDEA and NC 1500 policies.
+Compensatory education can be a remedy for instruction your child was entitled to but did not receive.

 For eligibility denials: If the school determined your child doesn't qualify for special education services despite documented needs, review the DEC 3 (eligibility determination) for the specific criteria used.
-North Carolina uses 14 disability categories under NC 1500-2.3, and each has different eligibility criteria.
+North Carolina uses 14 disability categories, and each has different eligibility criteria.
 If the evaluation was incomplete — for example, the school only assessed academics but your child's disability primarily affects social-emotional functioning — you can request an Independent Educational Evaluation (IEE) at public expense.

-For accommodation refusals: If the IEP team denied a specific accommodation, the DEC 5 must explain why.
-If the reasoning is inadequate ("we don't offer that" or "other students don't get that"), respond in writing citing the specific NC 1500 section that requires individualized consideration of each student's needs.
+For accommodation refusals: If the IEP team refused an accommodation as part of a covered change to the provision of FAPE, the DEC 5 must explain why.
+If the reasoning is inadequate ("we don't offer that" or "other students don't get that"), respond in writing citing the relevant NC 1500 provision that requires individualized consideration of each student's needs.

-The North Carolina IEP & 504 Advocacy Playbook includes 11 letter templates covering each of these scenarios, with the NC 1500 citations pre-filled.
+The North Carolina IEP & 504 Advocacy Playbook includes five letter templates covering each of these scenarios, identifying the relevant NC 1500 or federal provisions.

 Step 3: Record Every Meeting